BohdanVovkotrub/node-auth-server/docs/README.md

     ```
     brew services start postgresql@15
     ```
-4. Connect to PostgreSQL using PSQL tool in Terminal:
+4. Connect to PostgreSQL using the PSQL tool in the Terminal:
     ```
     psql postgres
     ```
-5. Create new Database 'my_database' with owner user 'owner_username' and password 'your_password':
+5. Create a new Database 'my_database' with owner user 'owner_username' and password 'your_password':
     ```
     CREATE USER owner_username WITH ENCRYPTED PASSWORD 'your_password';
     CREATE DATABASE my_database